apollographql/router/.changesets/feat_propagation_format.md

 ### Add `format` for trace ID propagation. ([PR #5803](https://github.com/apollographql/router/pull/5803))

-When propagating trace ID to subgraph via header is is now possible to specify the format.
+The router now supports specifying the format of trace IDs that are propagated to subgraphs via headers.

+You can configure the format with the `format` option:

 ```yaml
 telemetry: